CCA-Public/diskimageprocessor/README.md

 ### Dates

 CCA Disk Image Processor gathers dates from the DFXML files it generates, **not** from the file system.
-In practice, this means the dates reported in the CCA Disk Image Processor-generated spreadsheets and the dates shown in the file system for carved files may differ.
+In practice, this means the dates reported in the CCA Disk Image Processor-generated spreadsheets and the dates shown in the file system for carved files may differ (for most disks, now that `tsk_recover` has been replaced with `walk_to_dfxml.py`, this should not be the case).

-The utility compares dates created, modified, and accessed, and uses the set of dates with the earliest start date to populate the analysis/description spreadsheets.
-In "Analysis" mode, which set of dates is being used to generate date statements is made explicit.
-In "Processing" mode, it is not.
-The same logic applies for dates in both modes, so if you want to verify which set of dates are being used, simply run the same set of disk images in "Analysis" mode and refer to the resulting analysis.csv file.

 ## Installation